 Under the umbrella of Francesca Phillips Films she wrote, produced and directed ‘Written in the Wind’, a documentary commissioned by Al Jazeera, Qatar,

-on el Silbo Gomero, the indigenous whistling language of La Gomera, one of the Canary Islands.
+on el Silbo Gomero, the indigenous whistling language of La Gomera.
 The film won Best Documentary in Anthropology at the Jade Kunlun Awards, China,

-‘White Monks: A life in Shadows’, an in-depth photographic portrait of life inside the strict and enclosed monastic order of the Trappists, has been
+‘White Monks: A life in Shadows’, is an in-depth photographic portrait of life inside the strict and enclosed monastic order of the Trappists.
+It has been

-exhibited in the UK and Spain.
-It is accompanied by a limited edition artist´s book held in private collections and in the Herron Art Library at
+exhibited in the UK and Spain, and is accompanied by a limited edition artist´s book held in private and public collections, such as the Herron Art Library at